Orchard Towers death: Murder charges withdrawn for three suspects

 Tan Hong Sheng, 22, Chan Jia Xing, 26, and 25-year-old Loo Boon Chong had their murder charges withdrawn.

-The charges were replaced with a charge each of carrying offensive weapons in public places, read together with a charge of consorting with a person with an offensive weapon.
+The charges were replaced with a charge each of consorting with a person carrying an offensive weapon.

-According to charge sheets, the three men are accused of being in the company of co-accused Tan Sen Yang, who had a foldable kerambit knife, at Naughty Girl Club on Jul 2.
+According to charge sheets, the three men are accused of being in the company of co-accused Tan Sen Yang at Naughty Girl Club on Jul 2.
+Tan allegedly had a foldable karambit knife, a small curved knife resembling a claw, with him at the time.

 The three men had been charged along with three other men and one woman for the murder of Mr Satheesh Noel Gobidass at Orchard Towers on Jul 2.